data2intelligence/CytoSig/README.md

 -Format b, python pickle formats: for matrix format in option a, you can save them as python pickle with names as "*.pickle.gz", "*.pkl.gz" or "*.pickle", "*.pkl".

--Format c, cell ranger output: with file path and file name prefix separated by ","
+-Format c, cell ranger output: with file path and file name prefix separated by ",".
+This option will normalize and log-transform counts data and mean centralize the gene value across all single cells.

 For example, download some sample cellranger output files:
 > wget --no-check-certificate [https://hpc.nih.gov/~Jiang_Lab/Tres/GSE139829_sample.tar.gz](https://hpc.nih.gov/~Jiang_Lab/Tres/GSE139829_sample.tar.gz)
 > tar xvf GSE139829_sample.tar.gz